Cadbury maker Mondelez's quarterly profit beats estimates

-(Reuters) - Mondelez International Inc (MDLZ.O) on Wednesday reported a better-than-expected quarterly profit, helped by cost cuts, sending its shares up 4 percent in extended trading.
+July 25 (Reuters) - Mondelez International Inc on Wednesday reported a better-than-expected quarterly profit, helped by cost cuts, sending its shares up 4 percent in extended trading.

 Net income attributable to the company fell to $323 million, or 22 cents per share, in the second quarter ended June 30 from $498 million, or 32 cents per share, a year earlier.